xelatihy/yocto-gl/docs/yocto/yocto_sceneio.md

 # Yocto/SceneIO: Scene serialization

 Yocto/SceneIO is a collection of functions to load and save images, shapes, and scene elements, together with path manipulation utilities.
+The list of supported file formats in included in the sections below.
 Yocto/SceneIO is implemented in `yocto_sceneio.h` and `yocto_sceneio.cpp`,
 and depends on `json.hpp` for Json serialization, and `stb_image.h`, `stb_image_write.h` and `tinyexr.h` for the image serialization.